 - 3 cloves garlic finely chopped

 - 2 teaspoons roasted cumin powder

 - 4 skinny carrots peeled and chopped

 - 1 potato chopped

 - 1 ripe plantain peeled and chopped

-- 1 teaspoon dried parsley or 2 tablespoons finely chopped fresh parsley
+- 1 teaspoon parsley or 2 tablespoons finely chopped fresh parsley

 - 2 teaspoons lime juice